llmware-ai/llmware/docs/index.md

     </li>
 </ul>

-## 🧰🛠️🔩The Ultimate Toolkit for Building LLM Apps
+## 🧰🛠️🔩The Ultimate Toolkit for Enterprise RAG Pipelines with Small, Specialized Models

 From quickly building POCs to scalable LLM Apps for the enterprise, LLMWare is packed with all the tools you need.